lvillalt/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06        0     0
 ```

-We now create a sequence of intervals by subsetting by one date (the first day, but it would work with any day).
+Create vector to hold the sequence of intervals by subsetting by one date (the first day, but it would work with any day).

-A numeric vector with length equal to the number of 5-minute intervals is created to hold the mean steps per interval.
+A numeric vector with length equal to the number of 5-minute intervals is then created to hold the mean steps per interval.

-The ```for``` loop then takes the mean for each interval in the sequence.
+The ```for``` loop then takes the arithmetic mean for each interval in the sequence.

 ```r